Skip to main content

 Fifty-Two

-Cutler is at home drinking and stroking his dog Rebel when Rebel suddenly becomes agitated.
-Cutler worries the dog can sense or hear something outside so he lets him out.
-Moments later he see looks out of a window to see the dog lying in a pool of blood, its head almost severed.
-Cutler grabs the phone but the line is dead.
+Cutler is at home drinking and stroking his dog, Rebel, when Rebel suddenly becomes agitated.
+Cutler worries the dog can sense or hear something outside, so he lets him out.
+Moments later, he looks out of a window to see the dog lying in a pool of blood, its head almost severed.
+Cutler grabs the phone, but the line is dead.
 As something begins to smash the front door open, Cutler runs into his garage only to discover he has left his car keys somewhere in the house.
 He runs back into the house and finds the keys just as the front door is smashed open.
-Being chased he manages his way back into the garage through the side door which he locks behind him and jumps into his car.
-He starts it and drives through the double door but the thing chasing him is on the roof of the car. it smashes the driver's window and strangles Cutler to death.
+Being chased, he manages to make his way back into the garage through the side door, which he locks behind him, and jumps into his car.
+He starts it and drives through the double doors, but the thing chasing him is on the roof of the car.
+It smashes the driver's window and strangles Cutler to death.

 Part Three